Wire fraud

 People who are looking for work may be the target of check-cashing schemes, fake job offers and pyramid schemes.
 Fraudsters typically ask for personal information, bank details or money for employment.

-According to the US Department of Labor, someone who hasn’t made an unemployment claim but gets a debit card or unemployment insurance in the mail is likely the victim of a scam.
-It means their personal information is being exploited and is likely the result of a cyber-attack.
+According to the U.S. Department of Labor, someone who hasn’t made an unemployment claim but gets a debit card or unemployment insurance in the mail is likely the victim of a scam.
+It means their personal information is being exploited and is likely the result of a cyberattack.

 Telemarketing fraud